-in 1958 and began operation in 1959.7 Although preliminary discussions regarding the Apollo program began in 1960, Congress did not decide to fund it until 1961 after the Soviet Union became the first nation to launch a human into space.
+The Apollo program, FY1960 to FY1973, encompassed 17 missions, including six lunar landings.5 NASA was created in response to the Soviet launch of Sputnik in 1958 and began operation in 1959.6 Although preliminary discussions regarding the Apollo program began in 1960, Congress did not decide to fund it until 1961 after the Soviet Union became the first nation to launch a human into space.
 The goals of the Apollo program were

-- To land Americans on the Moon and return them safely to Earth; - To establish the technology to meet other national interests in space; - To achieve preeminence in space for the United States; - To carry out a program of scientific exploration of the Moon; and - To develop man's capability to work in the lunar environment.8
+- To land Americans on the Moon and return them safely to Earth; - To establish the technology to meet other national interests in space; - To achieve preeminence in space for the United States; - To carry out a program of scientific exploration of the Moon; and - To develop man's capability to work in the lunar environment.7

-The program included a three-part spacecraft to take two astronauts to the Moon surface, support them while on the Moon, and return them to Earth.9 Saturn rockets were used to launch this equipment.
+The program included a three-part spacecraft to take two astronauts to the Moon surface, support them while on the Moon, and return them to Earth.8 Saturn rockets were used to launch this equipment.
 In July 1969, Apollo 11 achieved the goal of landing Americans on the Moon and returning them safely to Earth.
 The last lunar landing took place in December 1972.

 The Apollo program was only one part of NASA's activities during this period.
-NASA's peak funding during the Apollo program occurred in FY1966 when its total funding was \$4.5 billion (in current dollars), of which \$3.0 billion went to the Apollo program.10 According to NASA, the total cost of the Apollo program for FY1960-FY1973 was \$19.4 billion (\$95.7 billion in 2007 dollars).11 The activities with the greatest cost were the Saturn V rockets (\$6.4 billion) followed by the Command and Service Modules (\$3.7 billion), the Lunar Modules (\$2.2 billion), and Manned Space Flight Operations (\$1.6 billion).
+NASA's peak funding during the Apollo program occurred in FY1966 when its total funding was \$4.5 billion (in current dollars), of which \$3.0 billion went to the Apollo program.9 According to NASA, the total cost of the Apollo program for FY1960-FY1973 was \$19.4 billion (\$97.9 billion in 2008 dollars).10 The activities with the greatest cost were the Saturn V rockets (\$6.4 billion in current

+^{(...}continued)